rpsubc8/ESP32TinyZXSpectrum/readmeEnglish.md

 <br><br>
 <h1>Precompiled version</h1>
 In the precompile folder there are 4 versions already compiled to be recorded with the flash download tool 3.9.2.
-They are the permutations of 2 cores (LKF and JLS) and AY8912 sound with 320x200 resolution with the demo games in FLASH.A 320x200 option without IEEE calculation has also been added.<br><br>
+They are the permutations of 2 cores (LKF and JLS) and AY8912 sound with 320x200 resolution with the demo games in FLASH.
+A 320x200 option without IEEE calculation has also been added.<br><br>
 <a href='https://github.com/rpsubc8/ESP32TinyZXSpectrum/tree/main/esp32/precompile'>https://github.com/rpsubc8/ESP32TinyZXSpectrum/tree/main/esp32/precompile</a>
 <br><br>
 We must choose the ESP32 type: